-The 2017 COLA (Cost-of-Living Adjustments) increase is 2.0% according to the U.S. government.
-COLA is based on the percentage increase of Consumer Price Index for Urban Wage Earners and Clerical Workers of the third quarter of this year.
-The 0.3 percent cost-of-living adjustment is about a $4 monthly benefit increase for the average retiree, or about $48 per year.
+The 2018 COLA (Cost-of-Living Adjustments) increase is 2.0% according to the U.S. government.
+COLA is based on the percentage increase of the Consumer Price Index for Urban Wage Earners and Clerical Workers for the third quarter of this year.
+The 2.0 percent increase in the cost-of-living adjustment is about a $25 monthly benefit increase for the average retiree, or about $300 per year.